InterCity 225: Operations

 In 1996, as part of the privatisation of British Rail, all InterCity 225s were sold to Eversholt Rail Group.
-Since then, the trains have been leased to all operators of the InterCity East Coast franchise, which is presently operated by London North Eastern Railway.
-Between 2000 and 2005, with support from GNER, Bombardier Transportation, HSBC Rail funded a complete rebuilding and refurbishment programme for both the Class 91 and Mark 4 coaches, called Project Mallard.
+Since then, the trains have been leased to all operators of the InterCity East Coast franchise, which is presently operated by London North Eastern Railway (LNER).
+Between October 2003 and November 2005, Bombardier Transportation, under contract from Great North Eastern Railway (GNER), completed a rebuild and refurbishment programme for the Class 91 locomotives, DVTs and Mark 4 coaches called Project Mallard.

-In July 2013, it was confirmed that the InterCity 225 fleet would be replaced as part of the Intercity Express Programme, a Department for Transport initiative to replace the InterCity 125 and InterCity 225 fleet on the East Coast Main Line and the Great Western Main Line.
+In July 2013, it was confirmed that the InterCity 225 fleet would be replaced as part of the Intercity Express Programme (IEP), a Department for Transport initiative to replace the InterCity 125 and InterCity 225 fleet on the East Coast Main Line and the Great Western Main Line.
 Introduced in the programme were bi-mode and electric trains from the Hitachi A-train family, of which the ECML sets were nicknamed Azuma after the Japanese word for "East".

-During their operation with Virgin Trains East Coast (VTEC) in 2016, there were plans to retain six to eight sets with shorter rakes for a new London to Edinburgh service, even with the Azuma takeover.

-In June 2018, new operator London North Eastern Railway (LNER) inherited all 31 InterCity 225 sets from VTEC as part of the franchise.
+In June 2018, new operator LNER inherited all 31 InterCity 225 sets from VTEC as part of the franchise.
 At this point, LNER had no intentions to retain any of the InterCity 225 sets due to high maintenance costs on the fleet.
 The first Class 800 entered service with LNER on 15 May 2019, allowing for the first withdrawal of an InterCity 225 set.
 The withdrawals have gradually continued as more of the new Azuma trains entered service and at the beginning of 2020, it was planned that the final InterCity 225 sets would leave LNER's fleet by June 2020.
 However, LNER decided to retain seven sets until 2023 to allow for services to be increased in December 2021.
-From September 2020, they ceased operating north of York.
+From September 2020, they ceased operating north of York until March 2026, where one daily return working the 14:33 London Kings Cross to Newcastle has yet again been booked to use InterCity 225s.